Brandon Gatson: Defending the title and Scorpio Sky (2007–2009)

 Brandon "Nitro" Gatson quickly gained a reputation as a fighting champion, taking on anyone and everyone and becoming a fan favorite.
 At the same time Gatson was earning his reputation, Scorpio Sky, the runner-up in the 2007 ITS was earning his own devoted following and quickly rose up the Heavyweight rankings.
-Sky and Gatson teamed together on several occasions and developed a mutual respect and a friendship.
+Sky and Gatson teamed together on several occasions and developed mutual respect and friendship.
 Scorpio Sky then earned a shot at Gatson's Heavyweight Title after defeating Dan "The Man" Kobrick and Terex in a #1 contender's three-way dance.
 After the match, Gatson went out to congratulate Sky and then leveled him with a superkick.
-Their match at the 12th Anniversary Extravaganza was one of the most hyped matches in the history of the EWF and help the rare distinction of being scheduled for 2 out of 3 falls.
-In another match of the year candidate, Scorpio Sky went on the defeat Gatson 2 falls to 1 and become the EWF Heavyweight Champion.
+Their match at the 12th Anniversary Extravaganza was one of the most hyped matches in the history of the EWF and helped the rare distinction of being scheduled for 2 out of 3 falls.
+In another match of the year candidate, Scorpio Sky went on the defeat Gatson 2 falls to 1, and become the EWF Heavyweight Champion.